Access and Support

 Children and Young People

-Although children and young people make up a large proportion of cinema going audience overall, there are increasing demands for their attention from other media platforms and the challenge of attracting them to the cinemas is particularly felt in relation to independent film and independent cinemas, so they are also considered a focus area for the fund.
+Although children and young people make up a large proportion of cinema going audiences overall, there are increasing demands for their attention from other media platforms.
+The challenge of attracting them to the cinemas is particularly felt in relation to independent film and independent cinemas.
+Therefore they are also considered a focus area for the fund.

 Decision Making Process

-If incomplete, you’ll be given a short period to provide the missing information.
-If you do not supply this, your application will not be assessed, and you’ll be notified by email.
+If incomplete, you’ll be notified and given a short period to provide the missing information.
+If you do not do this, or if you do not meet the eligibility criteria for the fund, your application will not be assessed.
+You will be notified of this, and of the reasons why, by email.

 Details of any conditions that must be met before funding is released (e.g., proof of additional funding, insurance, or project milestones).